 We’ve been recently introduced to a new term: alternative facts.
 A “creative” way to rename false facts.
 I prefer to use the more common term: lies.

 Lying is a part of human nature.
-Prof. Dan Ariely has done an extensive research on why we lie.
-His conclusions in a nutshell are that “Everybody has the capacity to be dishonest, and almost everybody cheats—just by a little.
+Prof. Dan Ariely has done extensive research on why we lie.
+His conclusions, in a nutshell, are that “Everybody has the capacity to be dishonest, and almost everybody cheats—just by a little.
 The behavior of almost everyone is driven by two opposing motivations.
 On the one hand, we want to benefit from cheating and get as much money and glory as possible; on the other hand, we want to view ourselves as honest, honorable people.“

 And yet, we expect our leaders to be honest, truthful, and most important, trustworthy.
 This is true for businesses, the military, and even sports.

 I believe that trust is the foundation of leadership.
 Great leaders are first and foremost trustworthy.
 They earn our trust through their actions, behavior, and character.
-But when trust is broken, it’s almost impossible to repair, and they lose their ability to lead us.
+But when trust is broken, it’s almost impossible to repair, and they can no longer lead us.